Covid-19 coronavirus: Tonnes of export meat donated to Waikato charities as household hardship starts to bite

 Greenlea Premier Meats managing director Tony Egan said the Waikato company would regularly review community food need from now on because families were starting to struggle amid virus-driven unemployment and household food shortages.

 The meat, in 1kg and 500g packages, would retail for more than $100,000 and has been delivered to the Salvation Army and St Vincent de Paul in Hamilton to distribute.
-Local refrigerated transport company Halls Roadways donated the deliveries.
+Local refrigerated transport company Halls Roadways delivered the meat for free.

 READ MORE: